VladStoyanoff/WaveConverter/README.md

 Explain Open Scope

+# Circuit Debugging

+*There's no dark magics involved in electronics and programming.
+The circuit and code do exactly what you told them to do.*

+Having this said here's some practical tips for troubleshooting:

+* Test with measuring tools (multimeter, oscilloscope) while building the circuit so that you can minimize troubleshooting as much as possible when it's all built.
+* Open Scope MZ is clunky, but in my experience, it's not buggy.
+Try to understand it's logic as much as possible so that you are not confused by the results.
+* I've tried my best in explaining why I do what I have described here, but if there's anything, absolutely anything that is not clear to you, I strongly advise you to consult yourself with other people or search engines and find out the missing piece, because it's very likely that it will backfire later on, with much higher impact.
+* Before using measuring tools, test whether the tools themselves function properly with a simple test.

 # Biggest challenges I faced and ways I overcame them
 1. I had a lot of trouble finding the components listed here.
 I was lingering on this for 2-3 days until I found them all from 4 different distributors.
 What I would recommend to someone with the same problem is list at least 10 different distributors that match your needs (price, shipping time), search through all of them before you search for alternatives.
 I started searching for alternatives and lost about 2 days when I stumbled upon a website that had the exact component that I needed.
 Let searching for alternatives really be your last option.